stevefali/stevefali/README.md

 # Hi 👋, I'm Steven Faliszewski - Software Engineer

 I am a family man living in Kamloops, British Columbia with my wife and kids.
-My journey into software development began with Android development as a hobby, which eventually led me to graduate from BrainStation's Software Engineering bootcamp and work there as a Teaching Assistant.
+My journey into software development began with Android development as a hobby, which eventually led me to pursue software development as a full time carreer.
+I graduated from BrainStation's Software Engineering bootcamp and then worked there as a Teaching Assistant.

 ## 🔭 Current Work
 - AI Training Engineer at [Outlier.ai](https://outlier.ai), where I help train AI models to improve their coding capabilities